OctopusDeploy/blog/blog/2023-12/difference-between-day-0-1-2-operations/index.md

 ## Day-0 operations

-It's weird to start a numbered list of things with 'zero,' I'll give you that.
+It's weird to start a numbered list of things with zero, I'll give you that.
 But, it makes sense given day-0 operations usually start before there's anything to, well, *operate*.

 Which is to say, day-0 is all about *planning*.